lynnlangit/AWS-Redshift-Matillion-Workshop/README.md

 # AWS-Redshift-Matillion-Workshop
 Scripts, Instructions and Materials for AWS Redshift and Matillion ETL workshop

-Details instructions on how to use these artifacts can be found on my blog post about the AWS re:Invent 2015 'Build a Data Warehouse in 2 hours using AWS Redshift and AWS Marketplace Big Data Partners'
+The Repo details instructions on how to use these artifacts can be found on my blog post about the AWS re:Invent 2015 'Build a Data Warehouse in 2 hours using AWS Redshift and AWS Marketplace Big Data Partners'

 What's here